 Flipping hamburgers and hot dogs on the grill in July and August is a tried-and-true American tradition.
 We do love our burgers!
 If you don’t eat meat, you’ll want to try these three delicious meatless alternatives.
-And if you are a meat-eater, who knows, you may find that you will enjoy—maybe even prefer!—these meatless versions from v-lish.com.
+And if you are a meat-eater, who knows, you may find that you will enjoy—maybe even prefer!—these vegan burgers from v-lish.com.
 (Remember, everything tastes better with organic ingredients!)

 1½ cups lightly packed, fresh, soft whole-grain bread crumbs (from about three to four large slices) (see notes)